-Some examples of the types of projects that address this challenge are included in the following non-exhaustive list:
+Some inspirational examples of specific projects that can be addressed are included in the following non-exhaustive list:

-- Urban greening, such as urban green corridors for active mobility. - Rethinking of transport infrastructure. - Interaction with citizens to encourage the take-up of green mobility solutions. - co-creation of green public spaces to exploit their potential, such as better refreshing/cooling for urban areas - (Re)naturalisation of degraded public areas, green areas, biodiversity, green and blue infrastructure, and urban furniture as assets that promote active mobility. - Nature-based solutions for industrial sites and processes or old post-industrial sites, including the regeneration of degraded soils and wastewater streams. - Support and promotion of green jobs and skills and futures literacy, including life-long learning through nature-based solutions. - Solutions to enhance crop yield and resilience through the use of more sustainable soil and/or crop management and other practices to increase plant tolerance to stress (abiotic, biotic), including climate change. - Solutions with credible potential to reduce greenhouse gas (GHG) emissions or mitigate biodiversity loss from the agrifood production chain, including solutions that target livestock, human diets and resource stewardship.
+- Urban greening, such as urban green corridors for active mobility. - Engagement of citizens in ecological and urban green networks. - Interaction with citizens to encourage the up-take of green solutions. - Co-creation of green space(s) to exploit their potential such as better refreshing/cooling urban areas, etc.

+- (Re)naturalisation of degraded public areas, green areas, biodiversity, green and blue infrastructure, and urban furniture as assets that promote active mobility. - Nature-based-solutions for industrial sites and processes or old / post-industrial sites including the regeneration of degraded soils and wastewater streams. - Greening of the job market through training on protection and promotion of biodiversity, nature-based solutions and biomimicry-inspired approaches, thus enhancing the connection to nature and, in turn, creating a willingness to take on stewardship responsibilities. - Establishment of urban farming and regenerative agriculture initiatives as commercially viable options in key value chains, involving local communities. - Activities geared towards promoting change towards healthier and more sustainable nutrition, including activities contributing to the protection of bio-diversity, and the promotion of plant-based meals and active lifestyles. - Improvement of sustainable and resilient food production practices and reduction of food loss and waste.

-3.3.2 Re-gaining sense of community and belonging
+3.3.2 Re-gaining a sense of community and belonging